buzzer4mornin/LDA-short-text/README.md

 # Topic Modelling on short-text data

-Extracting topics from a corpus of short-text data (e.g., survey answers, news titles, online chat records, blog comments) is considered as a difficult task for classical topic modelling approaches such as **LDA (Latent Dirichlet Allocation)**.
+Extracting topics from a corpus of short-text data (e.g., survey answers, news titles, online chat records, blog comments) is considered a difficult task for classical topic modelling approaches such as **LDA (Latent Dirichlet Allocation)**.
 This is because short-text is sparse data, and LDA's original MAP estimation algorithm works poorly on sparse data.

 In recent 2020 paper, authors proposed a novel MAP estimation algorithm, ***called BOPE***, which uses Bernoulli randomness for Online Maximum a Posteriori Estimation:
 - BOPE solves non-convex MAP problem via Bernoulli sampling and stochastic bounds.
 It is stochastic in nature and converges to a stationary point of the MAP problem at a rate of O(1/T) which is the state-of-the-art convergence rate, where T denotes the number of iterations.